East Texas Speakers Forum to present 'An Evening with Patrick Mahomes'

 - VIP donations and proceeds from ticket sales will be used to pay fees and expenses for the Mahomes event and to endow future speakers and events.

 Also this year, the Speakers Forum is organizing an event with Col. Martha McSally at Memorial City Hall in Marshall.
-Tickets are on sale and sponsorships are available for the May 4 event with Col. McSally, the first female U.S. fighter pilot and a former U.S. senator from Arizona.
+Tickets are on sale at memorialcityhall.com ($25, $30 and $45) and sponsorships are available for the May 4 event with Col. McSally, the first female U.S. fighter pilot and a former U.S. senator from Arizona.

 The East Texas Speakers Forum was founded in 2019 with the broad goals of increasing engagement, education and East Texas regionalism.
 The forum's inaugural event was "An Evening with President George W. Bush" in late 2019 at the Belcher Center in Longview.